-~ CELEBRATING THE DARKER THINGS IN LIFE ~
+~ CELEBRATING THE DARKER SIDE OF LIFE ~

 Over the two weeks Dark Mofo Festival reigns supreme, the entire city of Hobart undergoes a tenebrous transformation.
 Scarlet flags bearing the signature cross, stationed around the CBD, snap ferociously at the icy while red lights buzz from within almost every shop and cafe.
 Along the harbour, giant, glowing, upside-down crosses loom over passersby.